alondramora/move-30-draft/README.md

 # Move 30
-Move 30 is an journaling app made to encourage folks to get movement/ physical activity in for at leasr 30 minutes a day.
+Move 30 is an journaling app made to encourage folks to get movement/ physical activity in for at least 30 minutes a day.

 **Link to project:** Coming soon